- This event has passed.

 While her main focus is on amphibians, she has also researched reptiles, small mammals, carnivores, invertebrates, and even rare plants in countries like the United States, Ecuador, Panama, Singapore, Sri Lanka, Thailand, and Taiwan.
 At the Memphis Zoo, Dr. Poo is dedicated to enhancing the role of zoos in conservation efforts, especially in helping endangered species survive in their natural habitats.
 She is also committed to promoting the visibility of women in the field of herpetology, the study of reptiles and amphibians.

-Registration required (opens two weeks in advance)
+Registration is closed (opens two weeks in advance)

 Questions?
 Send us an email